uv-cpp/s3client/README.markdown

 ## Parallel data transfer

-The following considerations apply to the transfer of single large files over fast connections only (at least 10 Gib/s) and to S3 services able to ingest data at GiB/s rate.
+The following considerations apply to the transfer of single large files over fast connections only (at least 10 Gib/s).

 Parallel reads and writes from/to flash memory are faster than serial ones, but with spinning disks the overall performance might not be